Edited by: Keri Stooksbury

 With that in mind, we recommend earning transferable points that can be transferred to different airline partners.
 At Upgraded Points, one of our favorite types of transferable points is Chase Ultimate Rewards.

-It’s easy to see why we love them: Chase partners with a vast network of transfer partners, making the points super valuable.
+It’s easy to see why we love them: there is a vast network of Chase transfer partners, making the points super valuable.
 In fact, with these points you can book award flights on all airline alliances or redeem free hotel stays at some of the world’s most luxurious properties.

 Hot Tip: Be sure to check out our guide to points and miles lingo for a full glossary of definitions.